Semaglutide for weight loss

 Semaglutide will also be prescribed alongside a diet and exercise plan, involving healthy, balanced meal choices, reduced calorie intake and regular exercise.

-You’ll normally follow the Wegovy dosage schedule, which involves increasing your dose gradually to get used to the medication, reduce side effects, and reach the maintenance dose.
+For semaglutide injections, you’ll normally follow the Wegovy dosage schedule, which involves increasing your dose gradually to get used to the medication, reduce side effects, and reach the maintenance dose.

 Injecting semaglutide